 - Scope of and Participation in Wellness Program – Does it Incorporate All Dimensions of Health?
 Are People Using Available Resources?
 What is missing?

-- Current Level of Brain and Mental Health Literacy
+- Current Level of Mental Health Literacy

 - The Five Elements of Psychologically Healthy Workplaces

 - The Five Most Common Sources of Workplace Stress and How to Mitigate Them

 - Manager and HR Practices: Supporting Total Employee Health, Accommodating Employees and ADA and FMLA Compliance

 - Access to Affordable, Quality, Timely Work/Life and Mental Health Services

 Part 2: Based on your assessment results, we’ll help you design and implement a Total Wellness Strategy tailored to your organization.
 Components will include: